 Contact Our Disability Benefits Lawyers Today

-To schedule a free initial consultation, email us or call us at 215-310-0001 or toll free at 877-794-2396.
+Krasno, Krasno, & Onwudinjo is a law firm that comes from three different generations.
+Our highly qualified team of lawyers will do anything in their power to make sure you receive the compensation you deserve.
+To schedule a free initial consultation, email us or call us at 215-310-0001 or toll-free at 877-794-2396.
 We handle all cases on a contingency basis, meaning that we collect attorney’s fees only if you receive compensation in your case to obtain benefits.